-- Editorial and format changes were made throughout the TC AIM where necessary and those that were deemed insignificant in nature were not included in the "Explanation of Changes". - 2.
-Effective March 31, 2016, licence differences with ICAO Annex 1 standards and recommended practices, previously located in LRA 1.8 of the TC AIM, have been removed and can now be found in AIP Canada (ICAO) GEN 1.7.
+- 1. Editorial and format changes were made throughout the TC AIM where necessary and those that were deemed insignificant in nature were not included in the "Explanation of Changes". - 2.
+Effective March 31, 2016, licence differences with ICAO Annex 1 standards and recommended practices, previously located in LRA 1.8 of the TC AIM, have been removed and can now be found in AIP Canada (ICAO) GEN 1.7. - 3.
+The text highlighted in blue in the manual represents the changes described in this section.